 Ms. Falcone has served as a Director of the Company since March 2014.
 Since January 2020, Ms. Falcone has served as a strategic adviser and philanthropist investor to a range of companies.
 From 2018 to 2019 she served as Principal Adviser, Media Affairs at the World Economic Forum ("WEF"), having previously served as Senior Adviser to the Chairman at the WEF, a position she has held since 2009.
 She currently serves as the CEO of the JMCMRJ Foundation.
 Since April 2021, Ms. Falcone has served as a member of the Board of Directors of SVF Investment Corp 3, and has served as a member of its Audit, Compensation and Nominating Committees.
-Since February 2021, Ms. Falcone has served as a member of the Board of Directors of Telecom Italia SPA and has served as a member of its Related Party Committee and Sustainability Committee.
+Since February 2021, Ms. Falcone has served as a member of Telecom Italia SPA and has served as a member of its Related Party Committee and Sustainability Committee.
 Since 2013 and until Viacom, Inc. merged with CBS Corporation in December 2019 to form ViacomCBS, Inc., Ms. Falcone served as a member of the Board of Viacom and served as a member of its Governance and Nominating Committee from 2016 until such merger.
 Ms. Falcone formerly served as Principal Consultant for the Office of Outreach and Partnership for the Inter-American Development Bank from 2011 to 2015.
 Prior to joining the WEF in 2004, Ms. Falcone held positions at the International Labor Organization from 2002 to 2004 and Shell London Ltd. from 2001 to 2002.
 Ms. Falcone serves on the Board of Internews and of Global Fashion Agenda, the board of advisors for the Friedman School of Nutrition Science and Policy at Tufts University and as a member of the Board of Trustees at the Paley Center for Media.

-Ceci Kurzman Age: 51 Director Since: 2013 Skills and Qualifications: • Senior executive experience in talent representation and talent-related brand-to-brand business development strategies • Marketing experience • Knowledge of the Company and long-standing service as a Company Director Committees: • Audit • Compensation Public Company Directorships Held During the Past 5 Years: • Warner Music Group (October 2020- present) • Revlon, Inc. (2013 - present) • Revlon Consumer Products Corporation (2019 - present)
+Ceci Kurzman Age: 51 Skills and Qualifications: Committees: Senior executive experience in talent representation and talent-related brand-to-brand business • Audit development strategies Compensation Director Since: 2013 Director Since: Public Company Directorships Held During the Past 5 Years: • Knowledge of the Company and long-standing service as a Company Director Warner Music Group (October 2020- present) • Revlon, Inc. (2013 - present) Revion Consumer Products Corporation (2019 - present)